-Texas Insights and Analytics (the following courses are recommended electives):
+Texas Strategy (the following courses are recommended electives):

-Social Media - ADV 391K (may be repeated for credit) Advertising Intelligence - ADV391K Account Planning - ADV 385 Consumer Behavior - ADV 391K Digital Metrics - ADV 391K Digital/Social Media Analytics - ADV 391K
+Social Media - ADV 391K (may be repeated for credit) Advertising Intelligence - ADV391K Strategy/Planning - ADV 385 Consumer Behavior - ADV 391K Digital Metrics - ADV 391K Digital/Social Media Analytics - ADV 391K

 The program must include at least twenty-seven semester hours of graduate coursework.
 No more than 9 semester hours of upper-division undergraduate courses are permitted in the thirty-six-hour program.
-Six hours of coursework must be ADV elective coursework and at least six hours must be courses outside of Advertising to fulfill minor requirement.
+Six hours of coursework must be ADV elective coursework and at least six hours must be courses in a supporting area to fulfill the degree requirement.
 Students must be registered the semester they file to graduate.